-This chicken mole recipe takes inspiration from traditional mole negro and poblano recipes popular in Mexico.
+This Mexican chicken mole recipe takes inspiration from traditional mole negro and poblano recipes popular in Mexico.

 Although it takes a little while to prepare and requires a lengthy ingredients list, we think it’s well worth the effort, and once it’s ready you’ll have a dish quite unlike anything you’ll have tried before (unless you’ve tried mole, of course).